Optimal bailout strategies resulting from the drift controlled supercooled Stefan problem

 We focus first on the data for $\alpha=0.5$ and $\alpha=1$.
 In these cases, the uncontrolled system exhibits no jumps and cash injection simply reduces the losses.
 For small $\gamma$, minimising the cost is the priority and the losses approach those of the uncontrolled system.
 For growing $\gamma$, it becomes favourable to increase the cash injection and a significant reduction of losses can be achieved.
 This levels off for large $\gamma$ as the cap $b_{\max}$ on the cash injection rate limits the overall effect of bail-outs.

-For strong interaction, here exemplified by $\alpha=1.5$ with the dotted curve, we observe a discontinuity, which is further analysed in Figure \ref{fig:C_L_alpha_15}.
-For $\gamma$ around 0.2, the optimal strategy switches from not preventing a jump to preventing a jump.
-This is manifested in Figure \ref{fig:C_L_alpha_15} by an downward discontinuity in the number of losses, and an upward discontinuity in the cost.
+For strong interaction, here exemplified by $\alpha=1.5$, we observe a discontinuity, which is further analysed in Figure \ref{fig:C_L_alpha_15}.
+For $\gamma$ around 0.01, the optimal strategy switches from not preventing a jump to preventing a jump.
+This is manifested in Figure \ref{fig:C_L_alpha_15} by an downward discontinuity in the number of losses.
 The optimal value of the central agent's control problem is also discontinuous in $\gamma$ at this point.
 In other words, it is not possible to vary the capital injection to control the \emph{size} of the jump continuously.
 Rather, the possible jump size is restricted by the constraint \eqref{physical} on physical solutions.
 Conversely, withdrawal of a small amount of cash by the central agent from a scenario with low losses can trigger a large systemic event.